• Free shipping on all orders

 Conclusion

 There are numerous ways to stop the smell of dog poop in your house and garage.
-While you won’t be able to avoid the smell entirely, these tips will help you keep it to a minimum.
+While you will not be able to avoid the smell entirely, these tips will help you keep it to a minimum.
 A few changes to your disposal routine can help you minimize smells indoors, and if you have enough outdoor space, you can get rid of the poop smell outdoors too.
 You can even forgo throwing out the poop and turn it into something useful, like compost.

 Living with a dog doesn’t have to mean living with lingering poop smell.
 Choose the method that works for you and get rid of that stink for good!